jnh277/data_to_mpc/README.md

 # Notes

-The jaxlib version in the current requirements.txt will be for cuda 11.0, if you are using a different version of cuda then you will need to install a different version of jaxlib, and installing jaxlib correctly also cannot be completed through pip.
+The jaxlib version in the current requirements.txt will be for cuda 11.0, if you are using a different version of cuda then you will need to install a different version of jaxlib, and installing jaxlib correctly also cannot be completed through `pip install -r requirements.txt`.

 CUDA 11.2 does not have a ready-made version of Jaxlib,